 With so many Android phones to choose from, it's difficult for individual handsets to stand out from the crowd.
 The YotaPhone solves this problem with an unusual second display on the back -- but creates a bunch of new problems in the process.

-This second display uses e-ink technology -- the same thing you'll find on an Amazon Kindle -- which is theoretically more comfortable to read on, and uses considerably less power than a regular LCD screen.
-It's an interesting concept and it certainly caught our eye, but now that it's in our hands, does it still stand up to scrutiny?
+This extra screen uses E Ink technology -- the same as you'll find on an Amazon Kindle -- which is theoretically more comfortable to read on, and uses considerably less power than a regular LCD screen, but it is limited to black and white.
+It's an interesting concept and it certainly caught our eye when it was first shown off at CES in 2013.
+Now that it's in our hands, does it still stand up to scrutiny?

 Design and display